-Our advisors guide us on what disorders are appropriate to cover; ensure that our information is accurate and disseminated responsibly; direct our position on testing; and help facilitate collaborative work that support our objectives.
+Our advisors guide us on medical and scientific issues relating to Jewish genetic disorders; help us ensure that our information is accurate and disseminated responsibly; advise us in relation to testing; and help facilitate collaborative work that supports our objectives.

 Co-founder and COO of Congenica Ltd, a genomic medicine company based at the Wellcome Genome Campus, Cambridge

 - Professor Rosalind Eeles, MA FCRP FRCR PhD

 Professor of Oncogenetics and Honorary Consultant in Clinical Oncology and Cancer Genetics, The Institute of Cancer Research and The Royal Marsden Hospital